 In the beginning of the summer or so, I decided to make a number of significant changes in my life.
-The changes themselves might not seem significant to some folks, but since I’ve started down this path they’ve had an enormous impact on my life and my relationship with my wife.
+The changes themselves might not seem significant to some folks, but since I’ve started down this path they’ve had an enormous impact on my life and my relationship with Amy.
 Backing up a little, I read a number of blogs about simplicity and minimalism, if not daily then surely a couple times a week.
 The one that stands out the most to me is the Becoming Minimalist blog.
 I have no idea how often they publish articles, because their articles pop up in my RSS aggregator.
 The blog posts from Becoming Minimalist merge with other articles with similar sounding sites, and I read them when I get a chance.
 There were two blog posts from the site that I bookmarked for future consideration and it was these two articles that I based all of my changes on…

 - 7 Ways to Live a Simpler Life in a Modern World